 After blocking acid from reaching the esophagus, SUDEP did not occur in the rats the researchers tested.
 It is not clear whether this has any relevance to humans, however.

 According to the CDC, people are at more risk of SUDEP if they have had epilepsy for many years, or if they have regular seizures.
-Following these steps can help reduce the risk of SUDEP:
+Following

 - taking all doses of antiseizure medication